 Distilling Craft: Yeastie Boys by Dalkita Architecture & Construction is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.

-In this episode, we are talking to Sean Smiley out of State 38 Distilling in Golden, Colorado and we talk about developing disruptive products.
+In this episode, we are talking to Sean Smiley out of State 38 Distilling in Golden, Colorado about developing disruptive products.
 Later in the show there is some bonus information from our distiller in the field all about YEAST.

 Most spirits are fermented with Saccharomyces Cerevisiae but there are some other yeast strains that are capable of forms of sugar to ethanol.
 Kluyveromyces Marxianus or most Lactobacillus types are those other yeasts that convert lactose preferentially.
 K. Marxianus is mainly used in industrial fermentations particularly looking at fuel ethanol production while Lactobacillus is mainly used in beverage production.
 The most common alcoholic drink made from fermented Lactose is Kefir and then once distilled it turns into Arkhi which is basically a double distilled mare’s milk vodka.